Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/perc_comp.png" width="400"/>
 </p>

-If you hover your mouse pointer over each of the fields shown (e.g. `Capture Interval`), you will see a tooltip popup with an explanation on what the item controls.
-You may see a warning at the bottom of this UI regarding asynchronous shader compilation.
-If so, follow the instructions in the warning message to disable this functionality and remove the warning.
+If you hover your mouse pointer over each of the fields shown (e.g. `Simulation Delta Time`), you will see a tooltip popup with an explanation on what the item controls.

 As seen in the UI for `Perception Camera`, the list of `Camera Labelers` is currently empty.
 For each type of ground-truth you wish to generate along-side your captured frames (e.g. 2D bounding boxes around objects), you will need to add a corresponding `Camera Labeler` to this list.